 The US conservative columnist Charles Krauthammer thinks Netanyahu conceded to the demands of a unity government in preparation for a preemptive war:

 “Everyone understood why.
 You do not undertake a supremely risky pre-emptive war without the full participation of a broad coalition representing a national consensus.
 Such a fateful decision demands a national consensus.
-By creating the largest coalition in nearly three decades, Netanyahu is establishing the political premise for a pre-emptive strike, should it come to that,”
+By creating the largest coalition in nearly three decades, Netanyahu is establishing the political premise for a pre-emptive strike, should it come to that,” he said.

 Here is the Financial Times commenting on Netanyahu’s “masterstroke.”